joesteinkamp/design-knowledge-base/1_Framework/Toolkits/Design_Cycles_Toolkit/README.md

 ### Refinement Mini Cycle
 - It's not uncommon that the design work in previously defined cycles is incomplete or not effectively accomplishing goals *(Remember we're moving at high speed - things can fall off the rails)*
 - Iterate based off extension feedback that was received from previous cycle
-- 1 Mini Cycle
+- 1 Mini Design Cycle

 ### New Product
-- 3+ Cycles with one or more Discovery Cycles
+- 3+ Design Cycles with one or more Discovery Cycles
 - Big effort with many unknowns
-- Pushing the boundaries of Cycle Toolkit
+- Pushing the boundaries of the Design Cycle Toolkit
 - Please consider a deep design process that still leverages the advantageous of transparency and quick iterations with feedback.